Official State Amphibian of New Mexico

 The New Mexico spadefoot toad (Spea multiplicata) was designated the official state amphibian of New Mexico in 2003.
 Distinguised by eyes with vertical pupils that sit close to the top of its head and small, hard, wedge-shaped structures on the hind legs used for digging into moist soil.
-New Mexico spadefoot toads remain underground until rains fill low areas with water.
+The voice of the New Mexico spadefoot sounds like a fingernail running across the teeth of a comb.

 Spadefoot Toad Facts